TEMPERAMENTS XIII: MarpourgEntire Contents Copyright © 2020 CBH

 Rameau’s temperament was all very well, with its chain of seven Quarter-comma narrow fifths in a row producing four pure Major thirds—if you didn’t mind his split wolf of two rather wide fifths.

-In a temperament to be found in his Principes de clavecin published in Berlin in 1756, Friedrich Wilhelm Marpourg (1718–1795) started his chain of seven Quarter-comma narrow fifths from F. Instead of splitting the wolf in two and having a few pure fifths as Rameau suggested thirty years previously, though, Marpourg eliminated it by dividing the error equally in five slightly-wide fifths between F and F♯.
+However, Marpourg then stated that some people would have difficulty coming to terms with this new method of tuning, so he followed with instructions for tuning in the current fashion of unequal temperament.
+Like Rameau suggested thirty years previously, Marpourg used a chain of seven Quarter-comma narrow fifths, but starting from F. And instead of splitting the wolf in two and having a few pure fifths, Marpourg eliminated the wolf by dividing the error equally in the five remaining, slightly-wide fifths between F and F♯.
 As a result, the accidentals become true compromizes.
 There are still four pure Major thirds, but if you begin to stray from your pure keys, you’ll notice the color changes rapidly.
 At least there’s no wolf!

 To change your usual Quarter-comma meantone to the Marpourg temperament, you need change only four accidentals:

 1. Tune your b♭ a pure fifth below f', then keep lowering the b♭ until it has a clearly noticeable beat, not quite twice per second.
-The interval might be wide by perhaps a sixth of a comma—the same discrepancy as a Vallotti-tempered fifth is narrow.
+The interval must be wide by almost a sixth of a comma—the same discrepancy as a Vallotti-tempered fifth is narrow.
 There’s no need to fuss or panic about this: Just so long as your interval is a wide with a good beat, you are probably just fine.

 2. Find your e♭ a pure fifth below b♭, then again expand the interval by lowering the e♭ until you hear a lazy beat, about once per second.
 This will produce your E♭/D♯ compromize.
 Tune up an octave to e♭'.

 3. Now work from your f♯, and raise the c♯' above until the fifth is pure and then raise it some more so you have a definite beat, albeit a bit slower than your b♭–f' because it is slightly lower on the keyboard.
 Tune down an octave to c♯.